-A major difference of Caselli’s Pantelegraph when compared with Bain and Bakewell’s inventions was that it used a regulating clock to keep the sending and receiving mechanisms working together.
-The biggest issue in image transmission was how to properly synchronize two machines in different locations.
+A major difference of Caselli’s Pantelegraph, when compared with Bain and Bakewell’s inventions, was that it used a regulating clock to keep the sending and receiving mechanisms working together.
+The biggest issue in image transmission was how to synchronize two machines in different locations.

-Financed by Leopold II, the Grand Duke of Tuscany, Caselli was later introduced to Napoleon II, and later further developed with help from French Inventor Leon Focault.
+Financed by Leopold II, the Grand Duke of Tuscany, Caselli was later introduced to Napoleon II, and later further developed with help from French Inventor Leon Foucault.

 With a successful demonstration in front of Napolean in 1860, the Pantelegraph started operation between Paris and Lyon in 1865 and extended to Marseille in 1867.
 For comparison with telephone, it was not until 1876 that Alexander Graham Bell received his patent for the telephone.